 This will be the investigation of choice, as the soft tissue (muscles, ligaments and bleeding) can be visualised.
 A sonar would show the depth, length and direction of the muscle tear enabling us to treat you optimally.

 In some cases we may refer you for an X-ray to exclude any other structural hip pathology, but this is rare.
-As X-rays only show the bones and will therefore not show whats happening in the muscle bellies.
+X-rays only show the bones and will therefore not show what is happening in the muscle bellies.
 It will be used to exclude any other possible problems around the hip joint.

 - Pulling feeling when the muscle is contracted